Top Ten Consumer Complaints

 The 2010 “Top 10” Consumer Complaints list will be released in spring of 2011.

-Along with packing, the rule also prohibits negative options.
-A negative option billing occurred in Wisconsin when a cable television company charged its customers for a movie channel they had not ordered.
+The rule also prohibits negative options.
+A negative option billing occurred when a cable TV company charged its customers for a movie channel they had not ordered.
 Customers were told to cancel the service if they did not want it.

 The rule also makes it illegal to charge a cancellation or disconnection fee for telecommunications or cable subscriptions unless the fee is disclosed in the subscription.